scieloorg/journals-list/README.md

 # Journals-list
-Get de list of journals for use by the marking team.
+This script produces a list of SciELO journals for use by the marking team.

 # Badges